davidrbourke/DVA-C02/EC2.md

 - Details:
   - Reserve capacity in a specific AZ for any duration.
   - You have access to it whenever you need it.
+  - You might do this over On-Demand because you want to guarantee that capacity is available whenever you need it, which may not be the case with On-Demand.
 - Reservation period: None - you can cancel at any time
 - Cost: No discounts, charged at On-Demand pricing whether you are using the instance or not.
   - Combine with Regional Reserved Instances and Savings Plans to benefit from discounts.